Reality is measured. Not estimated.

 - · Registry engagement underway with Puro.earth and Isometric

-- · Same signing architecture used across all verticals
+- · Same signing pipeline used across all verticals

 AI Compute Monitoring

-Rack-level power sensors measure exact electrical load per inference and training cycle.
-Same hardware-signed pipeline.
+Rack-level power and water sensors measure electrical and cooling load per inference and training cycle.
+Same signing pipeline.
 Same Cardano anchor.
 Same Hex Node validators.
-Verified scope 1 data the data center cannot omit.
+Hardware-verified Scope 2 data for the operator, and audit-grade Scope 3 inputs for everyone buying compute downstream.

 - · Direct power sensing per inference and training cycle